 Recently I started using some vegetables powders from Dr. Cowan’s Garden that have really helped me easily increase my plant intake.

 One of the reasons I loved them so much was that I could incorporate them in to our lifestyle.
-I didn’t have to supplement with some stale and disgusting green powder mixed with some water.
-I could sprinkle them on to all of our meals, add them to salad dressings or to my morning smoothies.
+No longer did I have to supplement with some stale and disgusting green powder mixed with some water.
+All I had to do was sprinkle them on to our meals, add them to salad dressings or to my morning smoothies.

 I loved being able to enhance the nutritional density of everything I was eating and increasing the diversity so easily.

 This is why I advocate for healthy eating being a part of your daily life and not something too complicated.

 - It is located in Napa Valley.
 The farm is fed by well water from the site.
 The vegetables are grown in hand-dug beds and no chemical fertilizers have ever been used.

 - Their vegetables are harvested at peak flavor and quality and dehydrated on low heat to preserve nutrients (around 120 degrees).